 Luckily, there are plenty of treatment options that range from therapy to lifestyle changes.
 There’s something for everyone, no matter how treatment-resistant your anxiety disorder is.

-Keep reading for some of the most popular anxiety treatment options.
+Keep reading for some of the most popular anxiety treatment options and tips for how you should engage an intervention.

 Cognitive-behavioral therapy (often referred to as CBT) is one of the most popular forms of therapy for a variety of mental health conditions.
 Anxiety is no exception.